HazelCC/cmd-f-hack/README.md

 ## How to use:
-- Have Node, and make sure it is on Environment PATH (For Windows, For Mac)
+- Have Node installed
-- Clone repo into a folder
+- Clone repo into a folder in your local machine
 - Navigate into websitedemo/Home
 - Run "open home.html" in your terminal.
 You should be able to see our website!